 Road Tested and Production Ready: The Kautex Pentatonic Battery System

-In 2021, we purchased and retrofitted a hybrid vehicle with our composite Pentatonic Battery System and soon put over 30,000 miles on it, driving it from coast to coast in the US.
+In 2021, we purchased and retrofitted a hybrid vehicle with our composite Pentatonic Battery Enclosure and soon put over 30,000 miles on it, driving it from coast to coast in the US.

-In 2023, we're adding to our fleet of electric vehicles and will be retrofitting our product into another full battery electric vehicle, this time in the US.
+In 2023, we added to our of electric vehicles and retrofitted our product into another full battery electric vehicle, this time in the US.
 Follow our Instagram for updates along the way!

 Kautex's latest demonstrator vehicle showcases a Pentatonic battery housing built by Kautex at its Pinghu facility.
 Commissioned in 2022, the compression molding line in Pinghu, China has already supported customer trials and samplings - and produced Kautex's own Pentatonic battery enclosure for its demonstrator vehicle.